-Energy-saving construction using Ministry of the Environment subsidy (SHIFT Project)

-- Hotel Nord Otaru and Hotel MyStays Sapporo Aspen received a subsidy of JPY 25 million in total (about one-third of the total investment) from the Ministry of the Environment's "Project for the Promotion of Leading Decarbonization Initiatives in Factories and Business Sites (SHIFT Project)" to replace a gas-fired absorption chiller/heater that was due for renewal with an air-cooled heat pump chiller.
-The hotels aim to reduce CO2 emissions and energy costs through reduction of fuel consumption by improvement of energy efficiency and reduction of energy power consumption by removing cooling water pumps and cooling towers. - Projects that support initiatives that serve as role models for decarbonization (setting reduction targets, formulating reduction plans, and implementing facility upgrades, electrification, fuel conversion, and operational improvements) at factories and business sites to achieve Japan's 2030 GHG reduction targets and achieve carbon neutrality in 2050.
+Four hotels (Hotel MyStays Nagoya-Sakae, Hotel MyStays Ueno East, Hotel Epinard Nasu and Hotel MyStays Gotanda Station) received subsidies of JPY 96.8 million in total (about one-third of the total investment) from the Ministry of the Environment's "Project for the Promotion of Leading Decarbonization Initiatives in Factories and Business Sites (SHIFT Project)" by replacing oil- and gas-fueled boilers with more environmentally friendly and energy-efficient.
+Seven hotels including Kamenoi Hotel Beppu, Hotel MyStays Sapporo Aspen and Hotel Nord Otaru have implemented energy-saving construction work with the SHIFT project.
+MHM aims to reduce CO2 emissions as well as running costs by leveraging subsidies such as the SHIFT project and other measures.

-reduction

-CO2 Reduction Plan

-Status in 2023

-Entire business site $\frac{1,520}{(t-CO_2 / year)}$

-Main systems 587 (t-CO2 /year)
+Projects that support initiatives that serve as role models for decarbonization (setting reduction targets, formulating reduction plans, and implementing facility upgrades, electrification, fuel conversion, and operational improvements) at factories and business sites to achieve Japan's 2030 GHG reduction targets and achieve carbon neutrality in 2050.

-Before installation of air-cooled
+(Before introduction of air-cooled heat pump chiller)